jundalisay/sp/content/en/superphysics/principles/chapter-01c.md

 Instead, it enshrines materialism and the physical domain, such as through physical comfort, physical pleasures, etc.

-The natural view is that the universe and reality are based on perception as the unit mind being within the Supreme Mind.
+The natural view is that the universe and reality are based on metaphysical perception as the unit mind being within the Supreme Mind.

 {{< i s="/graphics/super/natural.jpg" a="Materialist vs Natural" c="The natural view puts the physical universe inside the the abstract mind of the Supreme" >}}

+Our perceptions are either of physical objects like rocks or metaphysical objects like the idea of rocks.
+This leads to the 2 domains which are studied by Physics and Metaphysics.

+{{< q a="Francis Bacon" c="The Proficience And Advancement Of Learning Simplified, Book 2 Part 7" >}}
+Natural science or theory is divided into physic and metaphysic.
+- Physic should contemplate that which is inherent in matter, and therefore transitory.
+- Metaphysic should contemplate that which is abstracted and fixed.
+- Physic should handle that which supposeth in nature only a being and moving.
+- Metaphysic should handle that which supposeth further in nature a reason, understanding, and platform.
+{{< /q >}}

 Since perception is subjective, it follows that the universe is subjective.
 This leads to: